-Hygrophila will be removed from various sites within Spring Lake (Figure 1) and only TWR will be planted because the EAHCP only covers planting of TWR in Spring Lake.
+Hygrophila will be removed from various sites within Spring Lake (Figure 1).
+In Spring Lake, volunteers will be used to remove non-natives and plant non-TWR natives because at this time the EAHCP only covers planting of TWR in Spring Lake.
 TWR plantings have not been successful in areas of high silt.
 This reach will receive repeated removal treatments until non-native regrowth is slow enough to allow natives to outcompete them.
 Figure 2 represents the 2020 work zone for removal of non-natives.
 The 2019 work zones will be classified as recovery zones in 2020 (Figure 3).
 These recovery zones will be managed so that native species can expand either naturally or via planting while maintenance zones will be regularly swept for remnant hydrilla plants (Figure 4).
-Figures 1 - 4 exhibit Work Zones that are areas of initial removal, Recovery Zones which are areas that have had initial removal and are undergoing regrowth and removal of non-natives with some planting, and Maintenance Zones are areas that have experienced removal and planting and will be maintained in desired status.
 The contractors will continue utilizing extended hours from May to October to take advantage of the extended periods of daylight and to avoid hours of heavy river recreation.